axeluhl/sailing-analytics/wiki/info/security/permission-concept.md

 To request the permission, the object identifier needs to be given...
 TODO when / backend / frontend / how...

+## Defaults upon First Server Startup

+When a system starts up for the first time, a set of default roles with default permissions and at least one default user need to be created.

+### Role "admin"

+This role implies the "*" permission.
+It should ideally be used with a tenant qualification.

+### Role "user"

+### User "admin"

+### Role for Anonymous Users

+When a user has not yet been authenticated, certain actions still need to be allowed for such users, in particular viewing public events or creating a new user during a sign-up activity.
+One approach may be to simply not request permissions for such actions.
+This way, all sessions would be able to perform such actions.
+The downside: in no server configuration would it be possible to limit access to those actions.
+For example, if one wanted to set up a private server instance where user sign-up is to be allowed only for administrators of that server then this could not be solved by role and permission configuration.

+It would be more flexible if there was a role that all anonymous users implicitly have.
+This role could then by default imply the permissions that we want anonymous users to have.
+If a special server set-up demands changes then this could easily be solved by modifying the permissions of this role.

 ## Administration of Authorization

 This section will discuss how it is determined if a user can grant or revoke a permission.
 Therefore, we define two rules: